Dmourn/django-contained/README.md

 Running django in containers.

 Originally made for testing Clockify with some other services.
 With a few lines of code it can be made to work with clockify, but the main purpose was to test authentication/integration between different api's.
-I cut a decent amount out, but this is functional.
+I cut a decent amount out, but should be functional.